|

 170-acre farm in Union County, Indiana south of the

 town of Liberty.
-He prospered in Indiana making
+He prospered in Indiana from both

 grandfather's farm was like a small village with